 LAB MEDIA: Figure 3A and B Video editor: Please emphasize the green-colored cilia in the ACIII image row and purple cilia in the Binary mask image raw.

-The cilia length was higher in-vivo than in-vitro.
+According to the analysis, cilia in-vivo are longer than those in-vitro.
 The hypothalamic cilia in-vivo ranged from 1 to 15 micrometers [1], while the cilia in the cornu ammonis region ranged from 1 to 10 micrometers [2].

 LAB MEDIA: Figure 3C Video editor: Please emphasize black and brown bars.